ACCESSIBLE SESSIONS IN OUR AREA

 Everyone is welcome at these friendly, all ability, cycling sessions.

 The Ice Cream Farm, nr Chester

-Home to the world's largest ice cream shop, The Ice Cream Farm based just outside Chester in Cheshire, offers an amazing flavour of activity.
-Entry into The Ice Cream Farm is free, and activity admission ranges from £1 to £3.75.
-However, massive savings can be made through the innovative Play Pass scheme, with passes starting from as little as £12 for four discounted plays.
-Contact them for details of future Autism friendly sessions.
+Home to the world’s largest ice cream shop, The Ice Cream Farm based just outside Chester in Cheshire, offers an amazing flavour of activity.
+Entry into The Ice Cream Farm, including parking, use of Daisy’s Garden outdoor play area, and picnic and toilet facilities ranges from £1.50-£2.50pp.
+Additional attractions such as Strawberry Falls crazy golf, Fun Factory indoor play area, or Honeycomb Canyon Europe’s largest indoor sand and water play area, cost just £4.50 each.
+However, massive savings can be made through the innovative Play Pass scheme, with passes starting from as little as £15 for five plays, making each play just £3 each.
+Contact them or check out their social media @theicecreamfarm for details of future SEN adapted sessions.

 SERVICES TO SUPPORT YOU AND YOUR CHILDREN